 Some ideas for a Master thesis

-Interested candidates should contact Nicola Zannone (email: n.zannone * tue.nl (replace * with @) )
+If you are interested in the topics below, contact Nicola Zannone (email: n.zannone * tue.nl (replace * with @) )

-Privacy is becoming a urgent issue in information systems nowadays because of the stringent requirements imposed by data protection regulations.
+Privacy is becoming a urgent issue in information systems because of the stringent requirements imposed by data protection regulations.

 The underlying fundamental problem is that those approaches are preventive and thus they are not able to deal with exceptions.